solena8/pimpMyRide/README.md

 # Pimp My Ride

-**Pimp My Ride** is a JavaScript program created as a school exercise at Ada Tech School.
+**Pimp My Ride** is a JavaScript and Python program created as a school exercise at Ada Tech School.
 It parses trip data, checks compatibility, and finds the best price combinations.

 ## Features